jsonAction request

 apiVersion

-(optional) specifies the major, minor, and patch versions of the API.
+The "apiVersion" property specifies the major, minor, and patch versions of the API.

 Latest version of the API string 0 to 12 bytes